The John and Ken Show: Illegal immigration

 In the run-up to the 2004 elections, their main issue was fighting what they saw as misguided policies of the federal and California state governments to encourage illegal immigration.
 They devised a "competition" that they dubbed Political Human Sacrifice, in which five Republican Representatives from California were grilled regarding their stance on illegal immigration.
 The "winner" would be the Representative whom the show's listeners saw as the worst on illegal immigration restriction; Kobylt and Chiampou would endorse his or her opponent in the general election and urge listeners to vote for the opponent.
 Political Human Sacrifice was conducted in a fashion similar to reality television series such as Survivor.

-U.S. Representative David Dreier won the nomination as the "victim" of the "sacrifice."
+U.S. Representative David Dreier won the nomination as the "victim" of the "sacrifice".
 Kobylt and Chiampou also designated a Democratic Congressman, Joe Baca, to be "sacrificed" in the general election.
-The comments about Dreier resulted in a complaint to the Federal Elections Commission being filed by the National Republican Congressional Committee, which was rejected by the FEC on March 17, 2006.
+The comments about Dreier resulted in a complaint to the Federal Election Commission being filed by the National Republican Congressional Committee, which was rejected by the FEC on March 17, 2006.
 Both Dreier and Baca won reelection.
 On the other hand, Baca appeared to have been unaffected as he garnered 66.4% of the vote in 2004, exactly the same percentage as his 2002 vote.

 On May 2, 2005, KTLA entertainment reporter Sam Rubin made comments alleging that Kobylt employed an illegal immigrant.
 Kobylt demanded that Rubin apologize on his program for making this allegation without any basis in fact, and later Kobylt's wife called in to berate Rubin for making the statements.
 Rubin later apologized and retracted the statements on the KTLA 5 Morning News, as well as on The John & Ken Show.